schollz/find3/README.md

 This repository is a complete re-write of the previous version of FIND ([github.com/schollz/find](https://github.com/schollz/find)).
 The API for sending fingerprints (`/track` and `/learn`) is backward compatible.
 There are several notable improvements on the previous version:

-- Generalized data sources like Bluetooth / WiFi / magnetic fields / etc. (previously just WiFi)
+- Support for any data source, Bluetooth / WiFi / magnetic fields / etc. (previously just WiFi)
-- Passive scanning built-in (previously required a separate server)
+- Passive scanning built-in (previously required a [separate server](https://github.com/schollz/find-lf))
 - Support for Bluetooth scanning in scanning utility (previously just WiFi)
 - Meta-learning with 10 different machine learning classifiers (previously just three)
-- Better vertical-scaling on machine learning (previously there was not good scaling)
+- Client uses Websockets+React which reduces bandwidth (and coding complexity)

 # Quickstart